 He has taught ethics, law and professional engineering practice at the University of British Columbia.
 He has developed and delivered training programs on trial procedure and sentencing for the NWT Territorial Court’s Justice of the Peace Program.
 He has presented on professionalism and ethical decision-making to professional engineers and geoscientists and he recently served as an advisory council member and session chair for a conference on Mining and Communities.
 His course on Applied Ethics in Exploration and Mining is available online through Edumine: Visit the website for more Click Here

-Michael has hands-on experience working with First Nations peoples of Canada and Papua New Guinea and is fluent in English and Spanish.
+Michael has hands-on experience working with Indigenous peoples of Canada and Papua New Guinea and is fluent in English and Spanish.
 He enjoys travel, immersing himself in new cultural experiences, being out on the water in his kayak, mountain biking through forest trails, photography, various forms of yoga, and most of all, spending time with his life partner and elementary school-aged twin boys.